zx7cn/Recipe-Manager-App/README.md

 Each class overrides 2 methods inherited from the super class: createButton() and addListener().

 ### Phase 4: Task 3
-For the refactoring part, I'm thinking of refactoring the duplicated code in the creatAddPanel(JPanel), instructionsPanel(JPanel), and ingredientsPanel(JPanel). \
+For the refactoring part, I'm thinking of refactoring the duplicate code in the creatAddPanel(JPanel), instructionsPanel(JPanel), and ingredientsPanel(JPanel). \
 Another possible refactoring might be extracting the add panel and the remove panel to two new classes, making the UI class less lengthy and more cohesive.